-Yet, liquids are crucial for functioning properly.
+However, liquids are crucial for your body to function properly.
 Dehydration leads to fatigue.
 Harry challenges himself to drink six liters of water per day.

 Avoid frostbite, snow blindness, hypothermia

 Colder temperatures, harsher winds and intense solar rays reflecting off the snow make the environment at altitude far more extreme.
-So it’s critical to cover up and maintain your warmth, says Harry.
+It’s critical to cover up and maintain your warmth, Harry says.
 These common afflictions can sneak up on you:

 Frostbite: Frostbite occurs when your skin and its underlying tissues freeze.
 Typical on fingers, toes, noses and cheeks, it creates an area of white, firm skin.
 It’s exacerbated by altitude, because your body is struggling to perfuse oxygen.
 “It’s actually pretty easy to miss,” says Harry.
 “That’s why I’m a big proponent of handwarmers and erring on a side of extra warmth.”
 Once it occurs, you must descend to have it treated.
 Don’t rewarm the area until you can keep it warm.